Temporal Locality in Online Algorithms: Time-Local Algorithms for Online File Migration: Analytical Case Study

-Our analysis is based on the observation that \ALG neither flips too frequently, incurring excessive reconfiguration cost, nor too conservatively, incurring excessive mismatches.
-To this end, we focus our attention on individual subsequences between two consecutive flips to~1.
-We show that any of these subsequences contains sufficiently many 0 and 1-request, so that an optimal offline algorithm incurs a cost within a factor $O(\alpha/T)$ of \ALG's cost.
+We show the following theorem about \ALG: \begin{theorem} The time-local algorithm \ALG is $c$-competitive, where $c=6$ for $T \geq 6\costmig$, $c = 4+\frac{12\costmig}{T}$ for $6 \leq T \leq 6\costmig$, and $c = 4+ 2\costmig$ for $1 \leq T \leq 6$. \end{theorem} Our analysis follows a sliding window method, and classifies parts of the input adequately to (1) the changing majority and (2) a lower bound for offline cost.
+We leverage the fact that \ALG neither flips too frequently, incurring excessive reconfiguration cost, nor too conservatively, incurring excessive mismatches.
+We focus our attention on individual subsequences between two consecutive flips to~1.
+We show that any of these subsequences contains sufficiently many 0 and 1-request, so that an optimal offline algorithm incurs a~cost within a~factor $O(\costmig/T)$ of \ALG's cost.